Childbirth can be a scary thing.

 The Online Prenatal Class for Couples Review: My Honest Experience From the Pulling Curls’ Online Childbirth Class

-Just in case you’re completely new to the course (or maybe you’ve been recommended to it BY me and are looking for more information), the Online Prenatal Class for Couples was created by Hilary at Pulling Curls.
+The Online Prenatal Class for Couples was created by Hilary at Pulling Curls.
 Hilary’s a registered Labor and Delivery nurse who has seen thousands of births.
-I’ve personally seen one birth (my daughter’s) and that was enough for me.
-The lady has certainly done her time.

-The course is primarily taught through videos that Hilary recorded.
+The course is primarily taught through videos.
 Accompanying the videos is the written guide and discussion questions.

-I am glad that she included the written guide.
-I’m much more of a written learner and the guide really filled in the blanks for any questions that I still had after the video.
+I’m a visual learner and the written guide filled in the blanks for any questions that I still had after the video.
 In addition, Hilary has a comment section below the material where you can post any specific questions you might have.

-The discussion questions are designed to be thought-provoking and genuinely prepare you and your partner for the birth of your baby.
+The discussion questions are designed to genuinely prepare you and your partner for the birth of your baby.
 They’ll also keep your partner awake if his eyes starts glazing over…

 This course is all about convenience.
 You’ll have access to it 24/7, anywhere you have the internet.

 As I mentioned before, I took a prenatal course when I was in my third trimester.
-The course was offered at the hospital, on a one of the sunniest Saturday afternoons Seattle had to offer.
-It was also FIVE.
+We drove a half hour to the hospital on one of the sunniest Saturday afternoons Seattle had to offer.
+The class was also FIVE.
 HOURS.
 LONG.
-I had to drag my bloated, exhausted butt off the couch and drive a half hour to the hospital.
 In the end, I was amazingly grateful we went, but it was a terrible inconvenience.

 That’s one huge advantage the online prenatal course holds over your traditional classroom setting.
 Convenience, convenience, convenience.